DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-part-time-working-hours.md

 ---
 title: Working patterns for part time jobs
-description: Adding a place for candidates to describe their working pattern
+description: Adding a place for candidates to describe their working pattern.
+date: 2020-01-20
 ---
 We ask candidates to select ‘full time’ or ‘part time’ for their work history entries.